the healing, unassisted freebirth of my fifth baby

 Freebirth meant I didn't have anyone to tell me to push or to assess my dilation, and the obvious thing to do was to just listen to my body and follow its cues.

-I didn’t really push until I could feel the pressure of baby’s head at the rim–instead I breathed and sighed and allowed the baby to move through me.
+I didn’t really push until I could feel the pressure of baby’s head at the rim of my vagina–instead, I breathed and sighed and allowed the baby to move through me.

 Instead of feeling a frantic, crazed need to “get baby out!” as I had in prior births, my intuition told me that I needed to take it slowly and cautiously.